deezplace

 Glenn Rosenthal's Free Japanese Word Processor

-Reading Japanese Kanji involves a huge amount of study, having hiragana added to pages can at least give you more study notes.
+Reading Japanese Kanji involves a huge amount of study, having hiragana added to pages can make reading a little easier as you would only have to know the two phonetic alphabets (see below).

-I use Hirigana Megane to get hiragana text added.
+I use Hirigana Megane to get hiragana text added to kanji text.

-To get webpages or text translated try these:
+To get webpages or text translated try babelfish

 My basic Nihongo study tips: